-When I’m setting up my lesson plans, I like to add a little film in my homeschool week.
+When I’m setting up my lesson plans, I like to add a little film to my homeschool week.
 It’s a nice break and these educational movies for high school students on Netflix actually teach some things that, well, you can’t learn anywhere else!

 So, I pulled together this list of film resources for our high school homeschool curriculum, to make it easy on me when I’m building my lesson plans.